Diffuse Domain Methods with Dirichlet Boundary Conditions: Numerical Experiments

+The interface width is always chosen such that it will contain at least 7 elements i.e., $2\epsilon = 7h$.
+This choice connects the interface width parameter, $\epsilon$, to the mesh size discretisation, $h$.
+It asserts that the smooth interfacial region is resolved without numerical artefacts from a sharp jump.
+Furthermore, this means as the mesh is refined, $h \to 0$, the interface width decreases, $\epsilon \to 0$, keeping consistent with the asymptotic analysis of the \DD{} methods.

-Here we will focus at the best two methods, but the full results are contained within \ref{sec:fullnumerical}.
-All our numerical experiments show that the original or stabilised DDM1 (\cref{meth:ddm1adv}) and DDM2 (\cref{meth:ddm2}) are outperformed by the new methods in the $L^2$ norm.
+Here we will focus on the two methods with the lowest errors, but the full results are contained within \cref{sec:fullnumerical}.
+All our numerical experiments show that the original or stabilised \DDMO{} (\cref{meth:DDM1},\cref{meth:DDM1adv}) and DDM2 (\cref{meth:ddm2}) produce higher errors in the $L^2$ norm compared to the new methods.